Ivalpe/ArcaneBean-VampireKiller/README.md

 - Right arrow: Move right.
 - Left arrow: Move left.
 - Space: Attack.
+- F1: Debug mode.
+- In debug mode, use numnbers to go to the diferent levels.
+- Use E to summon a knight(enemy).
+- Use R to summon a medusa head(enemy).
+- Use T to summon a bat(enemy).
+- Use Y to summon a big heart(item).
+- Use U to summon a blue orb(item).

 To play, move around the screen collecting objects.